Tactile Letters: P, R

 CD: Hide 'Em in Your Heart Vol. 1

 Worksheets: Kick Characters, My Purple Book, My Home, Esther

-Activities: Fruit Loops, lacing string, Legos, bean bag, Block Activity, candy, see-through container, small items, blanket, cinnamon, sugar, flour tortillas, margarine, star cookie cutter
+Activities: Fruit Loops, lacing string, Legos, bean bag, Block Activity, candy, see-through container, small items, blanket, cinnamon, sugar, flour tortillas, margarine, star cookie cutter, tissue paper, glue

 Character Trait: Courage